duke-aihealth-ds-fellowship/pytorch-template/README.md

 A simple, hackable template for PyTorch projects.

 ### Goal
-The goal of this project is to provide a template to jump start PyTorch projects.
-It is designed to be a starting point for new projects.
-It is structured as a Python package to ease dissemination and reuse.
+This project is a template to jump start PyTorch projects.
+It is structured as a Python package (see this [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/)) to ease dissemination and reuse.

 ### Installation
 ```bash